 Little Leaguer’s Elbow is an inflammation of a child’s growth plates due to repetitive overhead throwing.
 This happens in baseball and basketball.
 In addition to inflammation, bones in the elbow may come apart.

-Causes of Little Leaguer’s Elbow
+Little Leaguer’s Elbow Causes

-Symptoms of Little Leaguer’s Elbow
+Common causes of Little Leaguer’s Elbow include:

 - Pain in the medial (inner) side of the elbow